Dave-team/Knowledge-base/Social.md

 - The negative feeling is in you.
 Someone else might be perfectly calm under the same circumstances.
 - When you don’t want to, say no. That’s not selfish – it’s selfish to assume you should live your life as someone else sees fit.
 Don’t feel obligated to be with someone

+## Ice breakers
+- Since I’m onto my second one for the day… How do you like your coffee?
+(Be specific)
+- What is the oldest item of clothing in your wardrobe?
+- What word do you always struggle to pronounce/say?!
+- What is your favorite film?
+- What would you be doing if you weren’t working in tech/data?
+- What is your favorite tv show? extra points if its british!
+- What was your first AIM name / email address etc?
+- What is the weirdest outfit you have worn while working from home?
+- What is hobby have you picked up over the last few months?
+- If you had a combo-shopfront (has to be two things, unrelated, but perhaps complements) what would it be?
+- What song have you been playing on repeat this year?
+- What is your favorite (or least favorite) interview question?
+- Share a picture of your pet!
+Or tell us what ur dream pet is!
+- If you were to go on a reality tv show, which would it be?
+- What small item did you buy that surprisingly improved your quality of life?
+- What song would you crush at karaoke?
+- If you were a raindrop, where would you fall
+- What is the most mundane super power that you would wish you had
+- What was the first band you saw live in concert?
+- Share a picture of your favorite piece of art!
+- What animal best represents you?
+- Dream Destination?
+- Favorite recipe you have mastered during the pandemic/take out spot
+- What is your favorite alcoholic or non-alcoholic beverage?
+- If you could have an endless supply of one food item, what would it be?
+- Be nice to people, give compliments and never judge people nor give them the option to dislike you.
+Always look for the best in people.
+- Who's someone in your life you should say thank you to?
+- What's something you've been overthinking lately?
+- What's your favorite thing about yourself?
+- What something you lie about regularly?
+- TEll us about a recent turning point in your life?